giuliomoro/supercollider/README_BELA.md

 Compiling and installing
 ========================

+You will need to connect your board to the internet in order to install the pre-requisites.

 Update apt source list:

     apt-get update

+### On Bela image v0.2.x(Debian Wheezy):

 We need gcc-4.8 / g++-4.8 as 4.9 causes a weird bug (https://github.com/supercollider/supercollider/issues/1450):